michielbdejong/documents/nlnet-grant.md

 ### 1.1.
 The problem solved by this project

 Let's say, there is a bug on internet, e.g., gmail is spying on private conversations.
 Software engineers have power to resolve bugs.
 They write a piece of software, e.g., [mailpile](https://www.mailpile.is/).
 People will install the source code on their server, bug solved!
 But most of people online don't even know what a server is and even less, what source code means.
 Did you realize that if you go to many FOSIA project pages, you just have a `demo` possibility at best (e.g. [mailpile](https://www.mailpile.is/), [YunoHost](https://yunohost.org/)) and a `download the source code` for the worsts.
 Why not having a classic `sign up` button?
-We propose to implement this sign up button by standardizing FOSIA store.
+We propose to implement this sign up button by standardizing FOSIA format.
 We will write an implementation that will allow having a simple way to provision the internet application for the end user, from the HSP of his choice.

 Today, there is no such standard, and we believe it is something missing.
 We can see the emergence of [Dockerfiles](http://docs.docker.com/reference/builder/) and [Vagrantfiles](http://docs.vagrantup.com/v2/vagrantfile/index.html) around FOSIA projects.
 But this doesn't care about application data that are created at runtime.
 And these files are aimed primarly at developers.
 The problem to solve is how to transfer a running FOSIA from an HSP to another.
 How to write a standard manifest file.
-How to write a standard store.
+How to write a standard format.

 ###  1.2. the relative advantage of the proposed innovation

 We believe that thanks to the fact that it's a standard, people will be free to move their FOSIA between HSP.
 They will even be able to start their own with their data.
 It is really important for us that people are free to change their HSP at any time.

-We are aiming at creating a FOSIA store, and the only people that are trying to solve this particular challenge right now are :
+We are aiming at creating a FOSIA format, and the only people that are trying to solve this particular challenge right now are :
 - [YunoHost](https://yunohost.org/)
 - [Sandstorm](https://sandstorm.io/)
 - [arkos](https://arkos.io/)

 There is also [ownCloud](http://owncloud.org/) and [Cozy](http://cozy.io/), but they take the party of rewriting all FOSIA to offer an integrated user experience (which is also a valid path in our opinion).

-But nobody is thinking about the interoperability of such store.
+But nobody is thinking about the interoperability of such format.
 So we propose to solve this challenge and offer them to follow the standard.
 We'll work closely with these people during all the standard creation process.

 And if you compare us to google/facebook, our advantage is that we don't aim at selling personal data.

-At the end of the day, when we'll setup the implementation of the standard store, we'll also be an HSP, but an independent one.
+At the end of the day, when we'll setup the implementation of the standard format, we'll also be an HSP, but an independent one.
 We aim local, and small scale, in the same way you trust more your local bio farmer than your supermarket.

 ###  1.3. usability: for whom and to what purpose

-The target of the standard store is any HSP that is willing to offer FOSIA, and believe that interoperability is a key element of such service.
-It is also targeted at FOSIA developers and store developers.
+The target of the standard format is any HSP that is willing to offer FOSIA, and believe that interoperability is a key element of such service.
+It is also targeted at FOSIA developers and format developers.

 And then, during the implementation phase , we target a geek (woman or man).
 She/He is probably working as software engineer and cares about free software and likes playing around/tinkering with computers.
 And more generally, anybody that is concerned by privacy, and ready to give up a bit of usability and money in exchange of freedom.
 These persons want to take back control over their data.
 Unfortunately, these persons don't have enough time or sufficient knowledge to administer these services by themselves.

 ###  1.4. perspectives for further development of this innovation and/or other technologies

 When the standard is written, we'll work to promote it.
-We hope that many HSP and many stores will adopt the standard and open their implementation.
+We hope that many HSP and many formats will adopt the standard and open their implementation.

 As more and more people are concerned about their privacy and data ownership, we see more and more projects in this area trying to solve this issue.
 Most of them are software based, but without the service in mind.
 Even worse, there is no interoperability in mind.
 But we see that ever more people are interested.
 So in terms of development, this is a really interesting area to focus on.
 And so the ultimate goal is for all people have their [Freedom Box](https://freedomboxfoundation.org/) at home.
 In the mean time, as it is still complicated for most of the people, we offer them this hosted solution.